View basket (0 items $0.00)

 Neuroscientists mapping the brain states accessed during meditation say that meditation slows the patterns called delta waves.
 These patterns, similar to those activated in deep sleep, are associated with healing the body.
 Meditators learn to access this deep state consciously.

 Kristine Kaoverii Weber is the founder of Subtle Yoga in Ashville and Charlotte, North Carolina.
 She has been a student of yoga since she was introduced to it in sixth grade.
 Kaoverii has been teaching yoga for more than twenty years.
 And her work these days focuses on providing yoga teacher trainings on the 200- hour and 500-hour level.
-Kaoverii is the director of Sarva Health, an organization which provides holistic yoga-based trainings to enhance community health infrastructure.
+Kaoverii is the director of Sarva Health, an organization that provides holistic yoga-based trainings to enhance community health infrastructure.
 In particular, Kaoverii developed the first RYT 200-hour training program specifically for mental health and substance abuse treatment professionals to be offered by a major continuing education institution.
 She is a frequent contributor to national magazines and the author of Healing Self Massage which shows how to use massage as a complement to yoga practice to relieve stress, neck and back pain, insomnia, and anxiety.